 Several scholarships are provided each year for students who wish to undertake degree courses in any branch of Engineering, Metallurgy, or Applied Science.
 Scholarships are also available to students who have completed at least one year of any of the degree courses mentioned.
-Preference is given to Commonwealth Scholarship holders.
 Students receive annually a \$400 subsistence allowance, plus \$115 book allowance, and a living-awayfrom-home allowance (\$10 to \$15 per week) where applicable.
 Application should be made to: Manager, Personnel and Training, The Broken Hill Pty.
 Co.
 Ltd., G.P.O.
 Box 86A, Melbourne, Vic., 3000.